 The only downside to purchasing your tickets in advance is if you change your date of travel to Bruges and Ghent.

 To do this round trip from Brussels, we bought three one-way tickets: Brussels to Bruges, Bruges to Ghent, Ghent to Brussels.
-This cost a total of €30.90 for one standard 2nd class ticket for an adult.
+This cost a total of €30.90 (in 2018) for one standard 2nd class ticket for an adult.
 For people under the age of 26 years, you can choose the “Go Pass” which saves several euros per ticket.

 We printed our tickets at home and brought them with us for this day trip.